 Every month, the Food Bank’s network of food pantries and meal sites serves more than 57,000 people.
-The need for food assistance in Rhode Island remains high all year long and the holiday season is a great time to give.
+The need for food assistance in Rhode Island remains high all year long.

 We need your help.
 Host a food drive and you can make a difference.